chtibizoux/Google-Image-bot/README.md

 # Image Bot
-A discord bot for Google Image.
+A discord bot that search images.

 Invite bot: